 You could probably stop any number of people out walking their dog and ask them how much they know about the legal aspects of owning a dog, and maybe 85% of them would say, “I need a dog licence”.
 You could ask them to go on, and they might say, “ah yes, I have to carry a pooper scooper when we are out”.
 Perhaps 85% is an overly pessimistic figure, but I guarantee that the majority of dog owners are not FULLY aware of what their responsibilities are.

-There are a whole raft of rules, regulations and binding LAWS covering the ownership of pet dogs and a load more covering professional dog walkers and boarding kennels.
-I will only look at those covering individual dog owners here though.
+There is a whole raft of rules, regulations and binding LAWS covering the ownership of pet dogs and a load more covering professional dog walkers and boarding kennels.
+I will only look at those covering individual dog owners here, though.
 It might even be a good idea to read all the relevant stuff BEFORE getting the dog.
-Having got the animal though, you will be looking forward to taking him out for a walk but this simple, pleasurable act is fraught with many dangers.
+Having got the animal, though, you will be looking forward to taking him out for a walk, but this simple, pleasurable act is fraught with many dangers.

 Picking up dog poop.

 This is the law under The Clean Neighbourhoods and Environment Act 2005, and you can be fined up to £1,000 if you fail to pick up faeces.

 Keeping the dog on a lead when notices are up saying they must be restrained – next to a public road is a good case in point